OriginalEXE/JSAF/README.md

 	JSAF.apply_filters( 'full_name', [ 'Ante' ] );
 	// returns "Ante Sepic is your name!"

+## Passing variables
+It's very easy to pass variables to your functions

+Basically, what you do is (as a second parameter of apply_filters/do_action) specify array of values you are passing, and then in the function you catch them in the order you defiend them.

+Example:

+	JSAF.apply_filters( 'hook_name', [ 'Ante', 'Sepic', 'is my name' ] );

+and you would catch it in your function like this:

+	function random_string( name, surname, text ) {

+		return name + surname + text;

+	}

 ## Remove filters/actions
 You can easily remove filters/actions you or toher people have defined.
 All you need to know is hook, function name and priority.